juliencol/isep-stimulus/README.md

 The schema can be accessed [here](https://dbdiagram.io/d/5e58d239a902a329289b2fa3)

 # Workflow
-10 Steps to follow when developing a new feature.
+Steps to follow when developing a new feature.
-1. Make sure the user story is crystal clear.
-If not ask for more information.</br>
+1. Make sure the user story is crystal clear then drag it to the Work in Progress section in Trello.</br>

-2. Make sure your git status is clean and your local repo is up to date.
+2. Make sure your git status is clean and you have the latest changes locally.
 ```bash
 git status
 git pull origin master